 7. When third party charging stations have been used, InCharge is entitled to use the data for the charging, received by InCharge from a third party, for invoicing purpose.

-For an updated version of how Vattenfall & InCharge handles personal data, please visit the Swedish version of the T&C's.
+For an updated version of how Vattenfall and InCharge handle personal data, please visit the Swedish version of the terms and conditions.

 2. The customer agrees that data and data associated with the customer's use of the charge service and charging stations will be processed and stored by InCharge, other group companies or InCharge's partner in accordance with applicable legislation, and to the extent it is needed for the administration and performance of the contract with the customer and related services.
 The data collected will also be addressed in connection with business and product development, statistics, marketing and customer analysis and direct marketing (provided that the customer has not announced that they oppose direct marketing from InCharge).

 3. The customer agrees that collected data about the customer will be processed for purposes such as product development, statistics, marketing and customer analysis as well as direct marketing (under the premise that the customer has not reported to InCharge that he or she opposes direct marketing).
 This processing of data is founded on InCharge’s legitimate interest.
 Data that is collected is saved during the time the customer has a valid agreement with us and during the period necessary to govern the customer’s final contractual relationship with InCharge.

 4. Personal data is generally not released to businesses in countries outside EU or EES-area.
 If that nevertheless would be the case, InCharge assures that all contractual rights will be met.

 5. The customer can request information free of charge on personal data once a year relating to how it has been used.
 The customer can also request that personal information, which has not been treated in accordance with PUL, be corrected, blocked, or deleted.
 Additional information about personal data used by InCharge is available on http://www.goincharge.com/en/data-protection/